The Complete Fall TV Premiere Schedule by Day

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-Find out what's on ABC, CBS, The CW, Fox, and NBC every night of the week
+Find out what's on the big five broadcast networks every night of the week

-The fall TV season is heading into its third (and last, for several networks) week of premieres, with some long-awaited shows returning on ABC, CBS, and The CW.
-Meanwhile, Fox has completed its release schedule until midseason, and NBC has no new premieres until November.
+The fall TV season is in full swing, which means the series and season premieres for the big five broadcast networks are starting to wind down.
+But there are still a handful of long-awaited shows debuting or returning soon on CBS and The CW.
+Meanwhile, Fox and ABC have completed their release schedules until midseason, and NBC has no new premieres until November.

-ABC is bringing back three of its most popular shows this week; Monday, Oct.
-3 marks the return of fan-favorite medical series The Good Doctor on ABC, back for a sixth season, followed by Grey's Anatomy and Station 19 on Thursday, Oct.
-6. Also on Thursday, The CW is bringing back Walker and debuting the show's spin-off, Walker: Independence, which TV Guide describes as "1883 meets The CW."
 And Friday, Oct.
-7, marks the return of Blue Bloods on CBS, following the network's brand new drama Fire Country.
+7, marks the return of Blue Bloods and S.W.A.T. on CBS, as well as the premiere of brand new drama Fire Country.
+Sunday, Oct.
+9, will see the return of popular procedural NCIS: Los Angeles, also on CBS.
+And the following week is a big one for The CW, beginning with All American and All American: Homecoming on Monday, Oct.
+10, followed by Supernatural spin-off The Winchesters on Tuesday, Oct.
+100.

-Fire Country and Walker: Independence aren't the only new shows on the fall TV lineup.
+Fire Country and The Winchesters aren't the only new shows on the fall TV lineup.
 Fox's Monarch stars Trace Adkins and Susan Sarandon as reigning royalty in their country music empire, with plenty of family drama and scandal mixed in.
 Meanwhile, Skylar Astin is a talented P.I. who agrees to work as the in-house investigator for his mother in So Help Me Todd, and The Real Love Boat on CBS seems like a promising new reality show to get people hooked.
-So which new show are you most excited about, and why is it Monarch?
+So which new show are you most excited about, and why is it The Winchesters?

 New Fall Shows 2022: Here's What to Watch and What to Skip